 However, this doesn’t mean that prospects cannot change their mind before they complete a purchase.
 To avoid cart abandonment, make sure that your call to action is impossible to overlook and resist, offer free shipping and a variety of payment options, eliminate all surprises and make the process swift and smooth.

 The road from awareness to action is long and bumpy, which is why successful businesses should depend on both marketing and sales to guide prospects through the sales funnel.
-Employ the best strategies, consult metrics and analytics at the beginning of each stage and stay dedicated to your customers – eventually, they will return the favor by offering their loyalty.
+Employ the best strategies, consult metrics and analytics at the beginning of each stage and stay dedicated to your customers – eventually, they will return the favour by offering their loyalty.